22 August 2012

 Tracklist: 1.
 "Abyss" (live) - 2.
 "White Shirt" - 3.
 "Excalibur" - 4.
 "Boy-Girl" (feat.
 Lydia Lunch) - 5.
 "Boy in the Fire" - 6.
 "Off Morning" - 7.
 "Written Story" - 8.
 "Stuck to My Gun" (3 / 5) - 9.
 "Framelding" - 10.
 "As She Weeps" (feat.
 Lydia Lunch)

 The '97 re-issue is extended with four bonus tracks, which is equal to the 12'' single version of "Ruby Don't Take Your Love to Town" from 1985.
-It consist of cover versions including "The Sun Ain't Gonna Shine Anymore" by Bob Crowe and Bob Gaudio, and the title song by Mel Tillis, which became a small radio hit by Sort Sol.
+It consists of cover versions including "The Sun Ain't Gonna Shine Anymore" by Bob Crowe and Bob Gaudio, and the title song by Mel Tillis, which became a small radio hit by Sort Sol.

 [ collectors' item - 'vg+' 1st pressing - from ~ €40,- ]